-I made donuts!
+I made Nutella donuts!

 I’ve never met a donut (or is it doughnut?)
 I didn’t like.
 Honest!
 The fluffy, deep-fried, happy flavor of these sinful breakfast treats has always been a favorite of mine.
 Krispy Kreme, Dunkin’, Entemanns; I can name drop all day, but each brand has a piece of my sweet-loving heart.

 One thing I committed myself to when starting this blog was making things from scratch that I’ve never attempted before, and these totally fall in to that category.
-I found a donut recipe in Nana’s cookbook and, after fiddling with it a little, these Nutella Cheesecake Donuts came to life in my kitchen!
+I found a donut recipe in Nana’s cookbook and, after fiddling with it a little, these Nutella Stuffed Donuts came to life in my kitchen!

 And I was floored by how easy they were!